 10. Wheatgrass Juice Remedy for Body Odor

 The chlorophyll present in wheatgrass is what makes it a good remedy for killing body odor.
-However, due to its strong taste, it sometimes give nauseating feeling to first time users.
-So start with small amounts and have it on empty stomach to avoid any over reaction.
+However, due to its strong taste, it sometimes gives nauseating feeling to first time users.
+So start with small amounts and have it on empty stomach to avoid any overreaction.

 - Wheatgrass juice- 2 tbsp